nurbujang/pands-problem-sheet/README.md

 ## **WEEK 5 TASK: .py**

 ### Task 5 Description:
 *The task is to write a program that outputs whether or not today is a weekday.
-(The program should be called weekday.py). where I will need to search the web to find how you work out what day it is).
-An example of running this program on a Thursday is given below.
+(The program should be called weekday.py). where I will need to search the web to find how I work out what day it is).
+An example of running this program on a Thursday is given below.*

 $ python weekday.py